 Now that you’re aware of how to drink your beer and store it, there’s no reason you can’t go out this weekend and enjoy yourself in style.

-Whether you’ve decided to pop to your local pub, get the beers in at home or take advantage of a few beer hampers, there’s nothing stopping you from having a good time with your favourite drink.
+Whether you’ve decided to pop to your local pub, get the beers in at home or take advantage of a few beer hampers, there’s nothing stopping you from having a good time with your favorite drink.

-If you have a friend who is in love with beer but needs a few tips, teach him how to drink this fabulous drink too and send him a beer hamper to get him on his way!
+If you have a friend who is in love with beer but needs a few tips, teach him how to drink this fabulous drink too and send him a hamper to get him on his way!